Beyond the Campus

 Salem is the valley's sports center, hosting collegiate championships for the NCAA Division III in football, basketball and softball.
 Salem also is home to the Salem Red Sox, a class-A professional baseball team affiliated with the Boston Red Sox.
 The baseball games feature theme nights and student discounts.

 Roanoke is a great place for outdoor recreational activities including mountain biking on the trails at Carvins Cove, swimming and boating at Smith Mountain Lake, and downhill skiing at several nearby locations.
-Watch this video about Roanoke's Outdoor Adventures program.
+Learn more about outdoor activities in Roanoke.

 All Roanoke College students get a discounted membership to the Salem YMCA in addition to free access to the campus fitness facilities.